lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/virtual_machines_tools.md

    the script.
 Example: `startInVM --arch=power9 singularity build ~/myContainer.sif  ~/myDefinition.de`
 1. Use the script in a job manually allocated via srun/sbatch.
 This will work the same as when running outside a job but will **not** start a new job.
 This is useful for using it inside batch scripts, when you already have an allocation or need special arguments for the job system.
-Again you can run an arbitrary command by passing it to the script.
+Again, you can run an arbitrary command by passing it to the script.